bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 }
 ```

 This is especially useful for things like "checking for entities for collisions with all other entities".
 There is also an `iter_combinations_mut` variant.
-Just be careful ... the time complexity of this grows quickly with large numbers of combinations.
+Just be careful ... the time complexity of this grows quickly (faster than exponentially!) as the number of entities in your combinations increases.
 With great power comes great responsibility!

 The new `iter_combinations.rs` example illustrats how to use this new API to calculate gravity between objects in a "solar system":